 The hinge on the breakaway rim allows it to move both downward and upward, not only that but it can also stand up to 250 pounds of pressure!

-This means that the basketball hoop won’t get damaged as easily and poses less of a risk when it comes to players getting injured when they want to slam dunk.
+This means that the basketball hoop won’t get damaged as easily.
+This poses less of a risk when it comes to players getting injured when they want to slam dunk.

 Extra Basketball Hoop Precautions

-There have been times where players have managed to even break and shatter the basketball hoop, so they have added steel braces to enforce stability and even have a rule that only allows players to hold on to the hoop for a limited amount of time.
+There have been times where players have managed to even break and shatter the basketball hoop.
+So they have added steel braces to enforce stability.
+They even have a rule that allows players to hold on to the hoop for a limited amount of time.

 The Future of Basketball

-Mostly because taller players seem to have a bit of an advantage, but at the end of the day it was not changed because skill can overcome even the height of some players.
-It started with 13 rules, in modern times it has so many more, and if one thing is certain it is that it will keep changing.
+Mostly because taller players seem to have a bit of an advantage.
+At the end of the day, it was not changed because skill can overcome even the height of some players.
+It started with 13 rules.
+In modern times it has so many more.
+If one thing is certain it is that it will keep changing.

-As more players come into the league and break barriers that were not thought possible, the game of basketball will forever be changing, but for now, the basketball hoop will remain to be 10 feet high.
+As more players come into the league and break barriers that were not thought possible.
+The game of basketball will forever be changing.
+For now, the basketball hoop will remain to be 10 feet high.